yufei4216/GenProt-DSM/README.md

 - GPN-MSA
 - ProtT5-XL

-Users who wish to reproduce the upstream feature extraction process should obtain these resources from their official sources.

-This repository focuses on the downstream training, evaluation, and interpretability pipeline of GenProt-DSM.
+The Kaggle dataset already provides the pre-extracted feature arrays required for downstream training and evaluation.
+Therefore, users do not need to reproduce the upstream feature extraction step in order to run the code in this repository.

 ## Environment

-Tested with Python 3.13 on Windows.
+Tested with Python 3.x on Windows.

 Install dependencies with: